Black Moth Super Rainbow: History

 On May 4, 2018, the project's 6th album Panic Blooms was released and their first album to chart on Billboard's Top 100 sales, as well as #1 on the Heatseeker chart.

+On June 6, 2025, BMSR's seventh album Soft New Magic Dream was released.

 Live performance

 BMSR has appeared at the WIDR Barking Tuna, Sasquatch!
 Music Festival, South by Southwest and several other festivals.
 On March 17, 2007, they played alongside The Octopus Project as one band at the South by Southwest music festival, playing music from their collaborative project, The House of Apples and Eyeballs.
 BMSR opened for The Flaming Lips on their Fall 2007 tour.
 The band performed at the 2008 SXSW music festival in a badges and wristbands only, packed-to-capacity show at The Thirsty Nickel.
 The band's 2009 tour featured a video introduction created by Eric Wareheim.
 Mike Watt also occasionally joined the band on stage to play bass during this tour.

-The band supported Nine Inch Nails on their 2018 European Tour, with member TOBACCO opening for NIN on their US shows.
+The band supported Nine Inch Nails on their 2018 European Tour, with member TOBACCO opening for them on their US shows.